yorickpeterse/yorickpeterse.com/content/index.md

 language of choice is Ruby, although I'm also proficient in other languages such as C/C++, Java and Javascript.

-I'm currently employed by [Olery][olery] where I happily write Ruby code and occasionally <del>curse at MongoDB</del> cheer at PostgreSQL.
-Although I appreciate the interest I am not interested in job offers at the moment.
+I'm currently employed by [GitLab][gitlab] where I work on the performance of their platform, and on Rubinius.
+I am currently not interested in any job offers.

 In my spare time I mostly work on free, open source software.
 Currently I actively work on the following projects: